Basic Biomedical Sciences Program

 subject goes through basic and applied fields of research relevant to the context of bioinformatics and biomedicine.

 Introduction to Python programming through bioinformatics examples

 Introduction to R programming through bioinformatics examples

 Spring 2023 (April to June)

 Web Content Display

 Besides meeting the general Global Health Program admission requirements, students intersted in the Research Labs must be students of Biomedical related majors.The Research Projects can last for a period of 6 months (January-June/July) or 10 months (September/June).

 Check the research groups which are available to consider your proposal.

-Students may round out their course registration with Spanish language courses, which are offered for all levels, from beginner to proficiency, including courses for native speakers.
+Students may round out their course registration with the BaPIS courses and Spanish language courses, which are offered for all levels, from beginner to proficiency, including courses for native speakers.